RTEMS/rtems-docs/c-user/interrupt_manager.rst

 NOTES:
     This directive will not cause the calling task to be preempted.

-    On SMP configurations this will not ensure system wide mutual exclusion.
+    In SMP configurations, this will not ensure system wide mutual exclusion.
     Use interrupt locks instead.

 .. raw:: latex